WasilewM/23Z-INZ/docs/docs/requests_generator/requests_generator.md

 - `g` or `generate` flags should be used if we only want to generate a sample of requests and receive them printed in our CLI
 - `gs` or `generate-and-save` flags should be used if we want to generate a sample of requests and save it into a file without actually running those requests
 - `gr` or `generate-and-run` flags should be used if we want to generate a sample of requests and immediately run them.
 This is the default behaviour
-- `lr` or `load-and-run` flags should be used if we want to load a previously generated sample of requests and run them
+- `lr` or `load-and-run` flags should be used if we want to load a previously generated sample of requests and run them (due to this fact, the `url`, `requests_num` and `timestamp` arguments' values are omitted during the script execution)

 ## User guide